novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-129.md

 "What are you talking about?
 That's the hardest thing."

-When a workaholic dies from overwork, they realize how difficult it is.
+When a workaholic tried to stop working, they realize how difficult it is.

 "It's not just about me traveling; I have to do it with my wife and kids.
 That requires a certain level of financial capability, doesn't it?
 To bear that burden until I die.
 Don't you agree?"

 "Well… yeah…"

-"You were born with a silver spoon in your mouth, but I wasn't.
+"You were born with a silver spoon, but I wasn't.
 I was born with a dirt spoon, so I have to earn as much as I can and then travel the world as if it were a daily routine with the money I've saved."

 "Our magic wand even creates new terms.
 Silver spoon, dirt spoon.
 Interesting."